aldiazj/JumpDiaz/README.md

 ### Installing
 To start working on the project first clone it on the computer, then open it on Unity (Actual working version 2018.1.6f1).

+### Testing
+To test the game first clone it on the computer, then open the release folder and click on the executable.

 ## Contributing

 1. Fork it (<https://github.com/aldiazj/JumpDiaz/fork>)